 - Meanwhile, put the raspberry fruit spread and the chocolate in separate heat-proof bowls.
 Heat the fruit spread in the microwave for 30 seconds, and stir until smooth.
 Melt the chocolate in the microwave at 30 second intervals, stirring after each interval until smooth.

-- Remove the brownies from the freezer and spread thin layer of the fruit spread using an offset spatula.
+- Remove the brownies from the freezer and spread thin layer of the fruit spread using a small offset spatula.
 Freeze for 5 minutes.

 - Spread the melted chocolate on top of the raspberry layer using the offset spatula again.
 Chill in the refrigerator for 30 minutes or until the chocolate layer is set.